Fly.io vs Hetzner for Solo Developers

 Managed vs. unmanaged.
 Fly.io deploys and manages your containers.
 Hetzner gives you a blank server.
 If you want to deploy an app on Hetzner, you need to set up Docker, configure a reverse proxy (Nginx, Caddy, or Traefik), handle SSL certificates, configure firewalls, and automate deployments.
 Fly.io handles all of this for you.

 Price performance.
 Hetzner destroys Fly.io on raw value.
-A $5.39/month Hetzner VPS gives you 4GB RAM and 40GB SSD.
-The equivalent compute on Fly.io costs significantly more.
+A 3.99 euro/month Hetzner CX23 gives you 2 vCPU, 4GB RAM, and 40GB SSD.
+The closest Fly.io machine with 4GB of dedicated memory is the performance-2x at around $64/month, and even a 1GB shared-cpu-4x machine lands near $8/month before you add a volume or egress.
+The equivalent compute on Fly.io costs several times more.
 If you're running a resource-intensive application (large database, ML models, media processing), Hetzner's hardware makes your money go much further.

 Global deployment.
 Fly.io wins here decisively.
 Multi-region deployment is Fly.io's core feature.
 Hetzner has a handful of regions, and running in multiple locations means managing multiple servers yourself.
 For global apps, Fly.io is purpose-built.
 For single-region apps, Hetzner's power advantage matters more.